kevinrushforth/openjdk-jfx/doc-files/kcr/new-features.md

-# Notes on JavaFX Features
+# Guidelines: New Features in JavaFX

 The guidelines for contributing a new features to JavaFX are referred to in the [Before submitting a pull request](https://github.com/javafxports/openjdk-jfx/blob/develop/.github/CONTRIBUTING.md#before-submitting-a-pull-request)